Casque and Gauntlet

 Casque and Gauntlet (also known as C&G and the Casque and Gauntler Senior Society) is the second-oldest senior society at Dartmouth College in Hanover, New Hampshire.
 The mission statement of the organization is: "to unite in fellowship men and women of strong character and high ideals; to promote their mutual welfare and happiness; to render loyal service to Dartmouth College, and to aid and encourage one another in performing their duties to God and their fellow man."

 History

 Casque and Gauntlet was founded in March 1886 by students at Dartmouth College.
 Albert J. Thomas had the idea of creating a senior society like those at Yale University and recruited Fordyce P. Cleaves and Wilder D. Quint.
 From those three, other potential members were recruited.
-The founders decided to was to limit the society's membership or annual delegation to nineteen seniors.
+The founders decided to limit the society's membership or annual delegation to nineteen seniors.
 The first delegation and founding fathers of Casque and Gauntlet were: